Titus-The Man of Lawlessness in 70 AD

 Daniel 12:7 English Standard Version 7 And I heard the man clothed in linen, who was above the waters of the stream; he raised his right hand and his left hand toward heaven and swore by him who lives forever that it would be for a time, times, and half a time, and that when the shattering of the power of the holy people(SAINTS- ETHNIC ISRAEL) comes to an end all these things would be finished

 They are essentially the same word.
 Both words mean Holy Ones/Holy People.
 We know that the Jews got their power shattered in 70AD when the Temple was destroyed.
 In contrast, Christianity was slowly spreading throughout the world.
 Now someone can make the argument that it might be a Jewish Christian if you compare Revelation 11:7 with Revelation 13:7.
 The issue with that argument is that the Jewish Christians already made their trip up to Pella.
-It is a possibility that some stayed back to make a final plea for repentance to the apostates (Revelation 11:7).
 However, if Daniel 7:25 is a parallel passage (and I believe it is) it is best to view Revelation 13:7 referring to the Ethnic Jews (consistent with the historical record of 70 AD), not Christians.
 Christians were not the focus of Titus’ persecution between 66 AD-70AD.
 It doesn’t mean that there were no Christian casualties.
 It just means that the Ethnic Jews were Rome’s primary target.
-With Revelation 11, it allows the possibility for a small group of Jewish or Gentile Christians (representing the Two Witnesses) to be killed by Rome.
+With Revelation 11, it allows the possibility for a small group of Jewish or Gentile Christians (representing the Two Witnesses) to be killed by Rome or the Zealots.

 Isaiah 27:8 English Standard Version 8 Measure by measure, by exile you contended with them; he removed them with his fierce breath in the day of the east wind